JesusValeraDev/JesusValeraDev.github.io/content/2022-08-17-why-and-how-to-decouple-your-classes.md

 }
 ```

-The first thing we should do is to move the `trans()` Laravel function logic to a different service, in order to do
+The first thing we should do is to move the `trans()` Laravel function logic to a different place, in order to do that,
-that, we have to invert the dependencies introducing a new interface as follows:
+we have to invert the dependencies introducing a new interface as follows:

 ```php source
 namespace App\Domain;